0xlukem/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ### Wrap Your Application with Providers

-Next, create a file named providers.tsx to wrap your application with the necessary providers: WagmiProvider, RainbowKitSiweProvider, and QueryClientProvider.
+Next, create a file named providers.tsx to wrap your application with the necessary providers: WagmiProvider, and QueryClientProvider.

 ```bash
 cd app &&
 touch providers.tsx
 ```

-Open `providers.tsx` add the following code to manage the providers and enable SIWE authentication for users who sign in with Ethereum:
+Open `providers.tsx` add the following code to manage the providers

 ```ts title="providers.tsx"
 --8<-- 'code/builders/toolkit/integrations/wallets/rainbowkit/providers.tsx'